petrspelos/common-issues/Discord.Net-Addons/DiscordClientEvents/README.md

 //TODO: Add How to add it initialize it on the project.
 ```

 That's it.
-If you have any issues using this or just need some help adding to it use the links below to find me on Discord.
+If you have any issues using this or just need some help adding to it use the links below to find us on Discord.

 Author: Spelos#8008 (Peter)